There are thousands of use cases for indoor positioning and dozens of ways to do it. Choosing the right technology is a multisided task

 |Tag power consumption||Very low||Very High||Low||High||High|

 |Cost of setup||Medium||Medium||Very High||Medium||Low|

 |Cost of Ownership||Low||Medium||Very High||Medium||Low|

 Any other options?

-If absolute accuracy is the main criteria, camera-based solutions are hard to beat – however, the costs are going to be very high, and they can’t for example easily identify the tracked objects.
-Conversely, if using infrastructure is not an option, some kind of indoor navigation can be done using e.g. inertia or magnetic field -based solutions, keeping in mind that the expectations for accuracy, reliability, and general usability must be adjusted accordingly.
+If absolute accuracy is the main criterion, camera-based solutions are hard to beat – however, the costs are going to be very high, and they can’t for example easily identify the tracked objects.
+Conversely, if using infrastructure is not an option, some kind of indoor navigation can be done using e.g. inertia or magnetic field-based solutions, keeping in mind that the expectations for accuracy, reliability, and general usability must be adjusted accordingly.